ogennaumeozulu/PosiTech/README.md

 # TechnicaPositivity
-Positivity App for Techinica 2018
+Positivity App for Technica 2018